Un Th\'eor\`eme A de Quillen pour les 2-foncteurs lax: Abstract

 \section{Abstract}

-We generalize Quillen's Theorem A to diagrams of lax \deux{}functors which commute up to transformation.
-It follows from a special case of this result that \deux{}categories are models for homotopy types.
+We generalize Quillen's Theorem A to triangles of lax \deux{}functors which commute up to transformation.
+It follows from a special case of this result that \deux{}categ\-ories are models for homotopy types.

 \selectlanguage{french}